routegy/routegy-docs/app/docs/how-to/print-qr-codes.md

 # Print QR Codes

-This document describes how to download and print [QR codes](https://en.wikipedia.org/wiki/QR_code) for your Routegy [touchpoints](/topic/touchpoints/).
+This document describes how to download and print [QR codes](https://en.wikipedia.org/wiki/QR_code) for your Routegy [microapps](/topic/microapps/).

 ### Downloading the QR code

-Follow the steps below to download the QR code for a single touchpoint.
+Follow the steps below to download the QR code for a single microapp.

 #### Step 1